Mauna Kea: Modern era

 There are three accounts of foreigners visiting Hawaiʻi before the arrival of James Cook, in 1778.
 However, the earliest Western depictions of the isle, including Mauna Kea, were created by explorers in the late 18th and early 19th centuries.
 Contact with Europe and America had major consequences for island residents.
 Native Hawaiians were devastated by introduced diseases; port cities including Hilo, Kealakekua, and Kailua grew with the establishment of trade; and the adze quarries on Mauna Kea were abandoned after the introduction of metal tools.

 In 1793, cattle were brought by George Vancouver as a tribute to King Kamehameha I. By the early 19th century, they had escaped confinement and roamed the island freely, greatly damaging its ecosystem.
 In 1809 John Palmer Parker arrived and befriended Kamehameha I, who put him in charge of cattle management on the island.
 With an additional land grant in 1845, Parker established Parker Ranch on the northern slope of Mauna Kea, a large cattle ranch that is still in operation today.
 Settlers to the island burned and cut down much of the lower native forest for sugarcane plantations and houses.

-Maunakea, one of the volcanoes constituting the island of Hawai‘i, is an inactive shield volcano and one of the tallest mountains on Earth at an elevation of 4205 meters (13,786 feet).
+Mauna Kea, one of the volcanoes constituting the island of Hawai‘i, is an inactive shield volcano and one of the tallest mountains on Earth at an elevation of 13,786 feet.

 The Saddle Road, named for its crossing of the saddle-shaped plateau between Mauna Kea and Mauna Loa, was completed in 1943, and eased travel to Mauna Kea considerably.

 The Pohakuloa Training Area on the plateau is the largest military training ground in Hawaiʻi.
-The 108863 acre base extends from the volcano's lower flanks to 2070 m elevation, on state land leased to the US Army since 1956.
+The 108863 acre base extends from the volcano's lower flanks to 2070 m in elevation, on state land leased to the US Army since 1956.
 There are 15 threatened and endangered plants, three endangered birds, and one endangered bat species in the area.

 Mauna Kea has been the site of extensive archaeological research since the 1980s.
 Approximately 27 percent of the Science Reserve had been surveyed by 2000, identifying 76 shrines, 4 adze manufacturing workshops, 3 other markers, 1 positively identified burial site, and 4 possible burial sites.
 By 2009, the total number of identified sites had risen to 223, and archaeological research on the volcano's upper flanks is ongoing.
 It has been suggested that the shrines, which are arranged around the volcano's summit along what may be an ancient snow line, are markers for the transition to the sacred part of Mauna Kea.
 Despite many references to burial around Mauna Kea in Hawaiian oral history, few sites have been confirmed.
 The lack of shrines or other artifacts on the many cinder cones dotting the volcano may be because they were reserved for burial.